mikakatua/labs/eks-workshop/README.md

 * Pod Affinity and Anti-Affinity rules to ensure the `checkout` and `checkout-redis` pods run on the desired nodes
 * Modified the `catalog` component to run on Spot instances by adding a nodeSelector
 * Updated the `checkout` deployment to increase the resources and schedule its pods on Fargate

+## Cluster upgrades
+For updating self-managed nodes, see [here](https://docs.aws.amazon.com/eks/latest/userguide/update-workers.html).
+To update managed nodes see instructions [here](./docs/managed-node-groups.md)

+## Autoscaling
+See [documentation](./docs/autoscaling.md) about how to automatically scaling both the number of pods and a cluster's compute capacity.

 ## Clean up
 ```bash